top of page

 “As more people step courageously and unashamedly into connection with nature, it paves the way for all of us to remember and enjoy our natural way of being in the world.
 We can give each other permission and encouragement to rewild ourselves.”

-Forest therapy and forest bathing invite people to step away from the pace and pressures of modern life and rediscover a slower, more relational way of being in the world—one rooted in curiosity, sensory awareness and connection with our larger Earthbody, the more-than-human world described in ANFT training.
+Forest therapy and forest bathing invite people to step away from the pace and pressures of modern life.
+They encourage a rediscovery of a slower, more relational way of being in the world—one rooted in curiosity, sensory awareness, and connection with our larger Earthbody, the more-than-human world described in ANFT training.

 Seen in this light, the nature connection fostered through forest therapy is not simply a personal wellness practice.
 Brams suggests that it may be the kind of cultural shift needed to repair not only our relationship with the planet but also our relationships with ourselves and one another.